by Pat McGarry

 Running complex analytics against massive amounts of all types of data—legacy, streaming, structured, semistructured and unstructured—is a difficult challenge.
 At Ryft, we’ve blazed the trail to solve this struggle with FPGA/x86 heterogeneous compute accelerators that eliminate data preparation latency and make data discovery fast and simple.
 But until now, only companies willing to modernize their data centers with FPGA-accelerated hardware have been able to take advantage of the resulting performance and cost benefits.
 But all that changes with today’s announcement from Amazon that it has doubled down on FPGA-accelerated infrastructures with its new F1 heterogeneous compute instance on AWS.

-And what we’re even more excited to announce is that we’ve had the opportunity to work with Amazon and release Ryft Virtual, a heterogeneous cloud-based version of our core Ryft ONE technology, on the AWS marketplace in Q1 2017.
+And what we’re even more excited to announce is that we’ve had the opportunity to work with Amazon and release Ryft Cloud, a heterogeneous cloud-based version of our core Ryft ONE technology, on the AWS marketplace in Q1 2017.
 With that release, no matter what infrastructure you’re using—on-premises data centers, hybrid environments or pure Cloud ecosystems—you can eliminate data indexing and transformation to achieve real-time actionable insights from all your data with Ryft.
-Ryft Virtual enables users with AWS-based data and analytics applications to fully leverage FPGA-accelerated analytics with Ryft’s high-performance and easy-to-use analytics algorithms and application connectors.
+Ryft Cloud enables users with AWS-based data and analytics applications to fully leverage FPGA-accelerated analytics with Ryft’s high-performance and easy-to-use analytics algorithms and application connectors.

 Analytics at the Speed of Your Business